Linux / amd64

 For example, the MACHINE

-installed by default.
-This configuration can be used as-is to build a BSP for
+default.
+This configuration can be used as-is to build a BSP for the IGX Orin

-the IGX Orin Developer Kit, but it may be neccessary to add components to this
+Developer Kit using the A6000 dGPU, but it may be neccessary to change this

-configuration to support additional hardware such as AJA video capture cards or
+support for third-party hardware such as AJA video capture cards or Emergent

 To see the additional configuration that is added to this file relative to the